 Hunters for the Hungry Program

-The Maine Hunters for the Hungry Program, a collaboration with Maine Department of Inland Fisheries and Wildlife, works with Maine Wardens, biologists, Marine Patrol Officers, Maine State Troopers and hunters towards a common goal of helping Mainer's in need.
+The Maine Hunters for the Hungry Program is a collaboration with Maine Department of Inland Fisheries and Wildlife that works with the Maine Warden Service, state biologists, Maine State Troopers and hunters towards a common goal of helping Mainers in need.

 The program accepts bear, deer and moose donations.
 When a connection can be made between a donor, processor, and pantry, hunters do not pay for the processing of donated meat.
 Meat processing costs are paid for by the Department of Agriculture, Conservation and Forestry or the charity that receives the food.
 Hunters choosing to keep their game can still donate a few pounds to the program.
 Meat Processors that are interested in participating should call 207-287-3491 or email H4H@maine.gov.

 The program has been successful annually by supplying lean, high protein meats to food pantries, soup kitchens, and homeless shelters throughout Maine.

-Hunters for the Hungry offer a deep and sincere thank you to the hunters, corporations, and organizations for their past, present and continued support.
-For more information, to donate, or to get connected to a Hunters for the Hungry participating meat processor call 207-287-3491 or email H4H@Maine.gov.
+Hunters for the Hungry offers a deep and sincere thank you to the hunters, corporations, and organizations for their past, present and continued support.